 According to a recently released PwC study, “As the retail sector continues to grapple with disruption, the disappearance of several icons has created new opportunities for landlords, including backfilling with more resilient anchor tenants, using non-retail tenants to generate foot traffic and redeveloping and intensifying malls as mixed-use properties.”1

 Hint: it’s not just about market resale value.
-There are a multitude of factors that may potentially come into play when calculating the dollar “value” of a commercial or residential property.
+There is a multitude of factors that may potentially come into play when calculating the dollar “value” of a c0mmercial or residential property.
 Here are a select few:

 - What you originally paid for the property.